bwt/OpenPaperView/README.md

 ### Known bugs

-- On Android 12+, the autocompletion menu for label is dismissed if you continue to type.
-Please vote for [this bug](https://issuetracker.google.com/issues/238331998)
+- Since material design 3 v 1.2.0, the label autocompletion menu is sometimes annoyingly positioned over the text field.
+  You just have to select an option or continue to type.

 ### Installation